mpicbg-scicomp/tissue_miner/faq.md

 ### How to force `git pull origin` in case of conflict ?

-Caution: if you do this, you may lose all you local changes in tissue_miner
+Caution: if you do this, you may lose all of your local changes in tissue_miner

 ```
 git fetch --all